daih-univr/daih-univr.github.io/_research/03_research_A&I_dse.md

 title: Accessibility and Inclusion in Digital Scholarly Editing
 #description: Digital Technologies for Accessibility
 img: assets/img/research/dse.jpg
+imgalt: an image showing some structured markup of a text
 importance: 1
 category: #work
 related_publications: true